railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 Connect to the new \ ``openerp_ch02``\   database as user \ ``admin``\   with its default password \ ``admin``\   (you might have to wait a couple of seconds before the system will allow you to connect if you've only just created it).
 Since this is the first time you've connected to it you'll have to go through the Setup wizard in steps:

-	#.  *Select a profile*  select  *Profile* \ ``Minimal Profile``\   since you'll be adding more modules in just a moment.
+	#.  :guilabel:`Select a profile` : select :guilabel:`Profile` \ ``Minimal Profile``\   since you'll be adding more modules in just a moment.

-	#.  *Define Main Company* and  *Report Header*  change anything you like on this page to match your own situation.
-Only the  *Company Name* and  *Currency* are required but you should aim to put something relevant in all fields.
-If you alter the currency you'll need to click the  *Search / Open a resource* icon to the right of the field to register the name of the currency you type in.
+	#.  :guilabel:`Define Main Company` and :guilabel:`Report Header` : change anything you like on this page to match your own situation.
+Only the :guilabel:`Company Name` and :guilabel:`Currency` are required but you should aim to put something relevant in all fields.
+If you alter the currency you'll need to click the :guilabel:`Search / Open a resource` icon to the right of the field to register the name of the currency you type in.

-	#.  *Summary*  just click the  *Install* button.
+	#.  :guilabel:`Summary` : just click the :guilabel:`Install` button.

-	#.  *Installation done*  click  *Ok*
+	#.  :guilabel:`Installation done` : click :guilabel:`Ok`.

 Now you're signed in as an administrator you'll be able to add functionality and modify database settings.